Skip To Content Skip To Menu Skip To Footer

 Curriculum Development Grants

-CSE supports curriculum development projects that advance sustainability learning outcomes in new and revised courses, co-curricular activities and extra-curricular activities, and that require more time and resources than are normally available.
-Focus could be given to improving assessment-based learning outcomes for sustainability.
+Curriculum development projects support faculty teaching and course modifications.
+These projects should advance sustainability learning outcomes in new and revised courses and/or co-curricular activities, and that require more time and resources than are normally available.
+Focus could be given to improving assessment-based learning outcomes towards the sustainability general education requirement or departmental revisions to include sustainability learning pathways.
 Projects that use assessment-based outcomes to improve teaching will be favored.

-Awards of up to $3,000 are available for curriculum/course development projects.
+Typically, awards of up to $3,000 are available for curriculum development projects.
+Funding can not be combined with other stipended faculty work.

-CSE supports Student-Faculty Research projects in any discipline that engage a student and faculty member as equal co-investigators or co-creators in a significant, collaborative research activity, scholarly project, or creative work to advance understanding of sustainability.
-The project should aim to result in a peer-reviewed publication, presentation, exhibition, performance or other scholarly output.
+Student-faculty research (SFR) projects promote sustainability research in any discipline that engage a student and faculty member as equal co-investigators or co-creators in a significant, collaborative research activity, scholarly project, or creative work to advance understanding of sustainability.
+The project should result in a peer-reviewed publication, presentation, exhibition, performance or other scholarly output.
 Both the student and faculty role must be substantial at every stage of the project.
-Projects normally take place in the summer when there is enough time for students and faculty to focus in a concentrated way on a shared project.
+SFR projects normally take place in the summer when there is enough time for students and faculty to focus in a concentrated way on a shared project.
 They usually last eight weeks, but in some circumstances may be shorter.
-Faculty stipends of $500 per week for up to eight weeks in summer are available for mentorship and collaboration with a student co-investigator/co-creator that entails significant contact hours per week with the student.
-Students are eligible for stipends of $350 per week for up to eight weeks in summer.
+Faculty are eligible for a stipend of up to $500/week for up to eight weeks in summer assuming they are available for mentorship and collaboration with a student co-investigator/co-creator that entails significant contact hours with the student collaborator.
+Student researchers are eligible for stipends of $450/week and summer housing for up to eight weeks.
 Faculty and student stipends are not paid typically for student-faculty research projects conducted during fall or spring semesters.
+Research supplies and materials can also be included, but equipment can not exceed $2,000.

-Awards of up to $12,000 are available for student/faculty research projects.
+Typically, awards of up to $13,000 are available for student-faculty research projects.

 Research Assistantships

-CSE supports research assistantships that enable faculty members to hire students to assist in a faculty member’s scholarly or creative project in an area related to sustainability.
+Research assistantships enable faculty members to hire students to assist in the faculty member’s scholarly or creative project in an area related to sustainability.
 Student research assistants have less responsibility than a co-investigator or co-creator in a student/faculty project and perform tasks that are largely defined and closely supervised by the faculty member.

 Student Travel

-Faculty and other staff may apply for funds for students to attend an event that provides a significant learning experience related to sustainability or climate change and helps advance co-curricular programs of the college (e.g., the college farm, renewable energy on campus and climate action plan).
+Students are not eligbile to apply for funding from the Sustainability Education Fund directly.
+Faculty and other staff may apply for funds for students on their behalf, in partnership, to attend an event that provides a significant learning experience related to sustainability or climate change and helps advance co-curricular programs of the college or it's sustainability iniatiatives.
 This can include, for example, presentation of work at a professional conference, attendance of a workshop or participation in a service learning activity.
+Faculty are encouraged to attend in partnership.
 Students are expected to produce a reflective work that explains how they and the college benefited from attendance of the event.

-Generally, awards are limited to the lesser of $200 per student or half the estimated cost of attending the event.
+Typically, awards are limited to less than $500 per student or half the estimated cost of attending the event.